 The Trifield EMF Meter detects magnetic, electric, and microwave radiation, making it a much more versatile option than the Latnex HF-B3G.
 It is available on Amazon for $168.
 Here are four highlights of the TriField TF2:

 - Detects frequencies from 40Hz to 100Hz, including from power lines, cell phones, and Wi-Fi-related emissions

 - Large, clear, LCD screen with adjustable backlight

 - Powered by one 9V alkaline battery

-- Based on 340 customer ratings on Amazon, it received an average rating of 4.5 out of 5 stars.
+- Based on Amazon’s 340 customer ratings, it received an average rating of 4.5 out of 5 stars.
 Seventy-four percent of customer ratings were deemed “five stars.”

 The Acoustimeter AM-10 is available on Amazon.
 It detects and reports EMF and RF signals with extreme sensitivity to the extent it may be a suitable tool for someone experiencing extreme electrosensitivity.
 Here are eight highlights of the Acoustimeter:

-- The display includes LED lights and LCD text, which update rapidly in real-time and display peak, peak hold, and average levels of emissions.
+- The display includes LED lights and LCD text, which update rapidly in real-time and display peak, peak hold, and average emissions levels.

-- The Acoustimeter signals with audio as well as visual display and lights, through a speaker and an output jack for headphones or audio recording device.
+- The Acoustimeter signals with audio and visual display and lights through a speaker and an output jack for headphones or audio recording device.

 - Sensitivity from 0.01 to 6.0V/m and from 200 MHz to 8 GHz